 This high dividend mutual fund was set up in 1935 with shares of 30 big US ventures.
 In the last decade, it has shown remarkable performance, due mainly to its stocks of energy and railroad sectors.
 It also holds 22 stocks of large cap blue chip companies.

 Voya Investments, LLC is in the management company for this fund.
-It has a total asset of $1.7 billion and expense ratio of 0.50.
+In total its assets amount to $1.7 billion and its expense ratio is 0.50.
 With a Trailing Twelve Months (TTM) yield of 5.62% per year, it can be a wise choice for investors.

 2. American Funds International Growth and Income (RIGGX)

-Capital Research and Management Company is the management for the fund.
-Its assets total $9.8 billion and an expense ratio of 0.59.
-The TTM yield is 3.47%.
+Capital Research and Management Company is the management company for the fund.
+Its assets total to $9.8 billion and its expense ratio is 0.59.
+Its TTM yield is 3.47%.

 3. Wasatch Strategic Income (WASIX)

 Established in 2006, this fund’s portfolio mainly contains holdings from the financial sector.
 It invests primarily in domestic securities.
 Its holdings include MFA financial and Suncor Energy Inc.

 The fund is managed by Sam Stewart.
 Its total assets amount to only $ 116.3 million and its expense ratio is 0.95.
 Its TTM yield is 2.69%.

 Starting operations in 2006, the Vanguard high dividend yield index fund invests in common stocks of companies with high dividend yield.
 Most of its holdings are in the consumer utilities, health care, and financial sectors.